noahsarna

 Many of the proposals may sit well or poorly with societies in the educational community.
 Student societies, like other societies with a very large constituency of members, should pay particular attention to the items on the table, such as the idea of introducing new remedies for members, special regulatory requirements for further financial disclosure and accountability and creative dispute resolution tools.

-Societies and other stakeholders are invited to send their comments on the Discussion Paper by April 30, 2012 to fcsp@gov.bc.ca.
+Societies and other stakeholders are invited to send their comments on the Discussion Paper by April 30, 2023 to [email protected].

 Never get parenting advice from your lawyer